SuperSandrine/LaPauseCafe/README.md

 La pause cafe is a website that could propose a break on line.

 #### Conception
-From design to first figma prototype, you'll find a moodboard, a style guide with component, mobile and desktop prototype [on my figma project](https://www.figma.com/file/XBtMyUnBl4o5c4qyLeSh3J/La-pause-caf%C3%A9?type=design&node-id=0-1&mode=design&t=ewXRhmttM1chEyHx-0).
+From design to first figma prototype, you'll find a moodboard, a style guide with component, mobile and desktop prototype [on my figma project](https://www.figma.com/file/XBtMyUnBl4o5c4qyLeSh3J/La-pause-caf%C3%A9?type=design&node-id=0-1&mode=design&t=ewXRhmttM1chEyHx-0), and the project [on progress here](https://supersandrine.github.io/LaPauseCafe/) or [on vercel](https://la-pause-cafe.vercel.app)
 #### First checks
 HTML validator, wcag check list are checks that has been done on the projet.